 If you have enough time on your hands and flooded with design ideas (same theme, but different designs and color schemes).
 If it does occur to you, then you might want to consider of having more than one mood board.
 Though make sure you have a list defining different perspectives for different mood boards.
 When you have multiple mood boards you’ll be able to present the various themes, design ideas in your head.

 Creating Mood Boards

 You have two options; physical mood board or digital mood board.
 Both have their own advantages.
-A physical mood board can and will have larger impact compared to the digital one, because physical contents has more pop to it, when you see it’d be like “Yasss, look at all those great design ideas!”.
+A physical mood board can and will have a larger impact compared to the digital one, because physical contents have more pop to it, when you see it’d be like “Yasss, look at all those great design ideas!”.
 Meanwhile, a digital mood board is easy to make, not as time consuming as the physical one.

 For the digital mood board, there are many tools and apps help you to create mood boards.
 For example, Evernote, it makes clipping and pasting work easy for you.
 There are lots of apps that can help you make a digital mood board, just explore and you’ll find it.